Psychological trauma: In psychodynamics

 Psychodynamic viewpoints are controversial, but have been shown to have therapeutic utility.

 French neurologist Jean-Martin Charcot argued in the 1890s that psychological trauma was the origin of all instances of the mental illness known as hysteria.
 Charcot's "traumatic hysteria" often manifested as paralysis that followed a physical trauma, typically years later after what Charcot described as a period of "incubation".
 Sigmund Freud, Charcot's student and the father of psychoanalysis, examined the concept of psychological trauma throughout his career.
-Jean Laplanche has given a general description of Freud's understanding of trauma, which varied significantly over the course of Freud's career: "An event in the subject's life, defined by its intensity, by the subject's incapacity to respond adequately to it and by the upheaval and long-lasting effects that it brings about in the psychical organization".
+French psychologist Jean Laplanche has given a general description of Freud's understanding of trauma, which varied significantly over the course of Freud's career: "An event in the subject's life, defined by its intensity, by the subject's incapacity to respond adequately to it and by the upheaval and long-lasting effects that it brings about in the psychical organization".

 The French psychoanalyst Jacques Lacan claimed that what he called "The Real" had a traumatic quality external to symbolization.
 As an object of anxiety, Lacan maintained that The Real is "the essential object which isn't an object any longer, but this something faced with which all words cease and all categories fail, the object of anxiety par excellence".

 Fred Alford, citing the work of object relations theorist Donald Winnicott, uses the concept of inner other, and internal representation of the social world, with which one converses internally and which is generated through interactions with others.
 He posits that the inner other is damaged by trauma but can be repaired by conversations with others such as therapists.
-He relates the concept of the inner other to the work of Albert Camus viewing the inner other as that which removes the absurd.
+He relates the concept of the inner other to the work of Albert Camus, viewing the inner other as that which removes the absurd.
 Alford notes how trauma damages trust in social relations due to fear of exploitation and argues that culture and social relations can help people recover from trauma.

 Diana Fosha, a pioneer of modern psychodynamic perspective, also argues that social relations can help people recover from trauma, but specifically refers to attachment theory and the attachment dynamic of the therapeutic relationship.
-Fosha argues that the sense of emotional safety and co-regulation that occurs in a psychodynamically oriented therapeutic relationship acts as the secure attachment that is necessary to allow a client to experience and process through their trauma safely and effectively.
+Fosha states that the sense of emotional safety and co-regulation which occurs in a psychodynamically-oriented therapeutic relationship acts as the secure attachment where it is necessary to allow a client to experience and process through their trauma safely and effectively.